-- Vulnerability levels: The size of the vulnerability level indicators (see 9.3.3) can be switched between large and small, or they can be hidden entirely. - Labels: The colours that are associated with labels can either be hidden or shown.
+- Vulnerability levels: The size of the vulnerability level indicators (see Diagram nodes) can be switched between large and small, or they can be hidden entirely. - Labels: The colours that are associated with labels can either be hidden or shown.
 When hidden, nodes are always painted in plain black and white, as if no label was assigned to them.
-Hide the label colours when you find this too distracting, or before printing to a black and white printer.
+Hide the label colours when you find this too distracting, or before printing to a black and white printer. - Minimap: Hide or show the minimap during editing or before printing.